dhis2/training-docs/content/android/tg_trackerprogram.md

 ## Time needed for this session

-Live demo:
+Live demo: 45 min
-Hands-on exercises:
+Hands-on exercises: 45 min

 ## Quick Guide

-## PART 1: Navigation to the program
+## PART 1: Navigation of the program

-### Log -in ,Home Page and Event Listing
+### Log-in, Home Page and Event Listing

 1. Log-in to the android application
-2. Review the organization unit and program assigned.
+2. Review the organization unit and program assigneds to you
 3. Briefly describe the functionalities of the home screen

    ![](images/tracker/image21.png)